tejareddy8888/crowDAO_truffle/README.md

 In Ganache, If you want to use old workspace go to settings and add this 'truffle-config.js' in truffle projects.
 			Else you can config the new workspace by adding 'truffle-config.js' in truffle projects.

+Make sure you have a browser with Metamask extension and then connect the metamask with your Ganache.

 For Execution :